PlayFab/thundernetes/README.md

 Thundernetes makes it easy to run your game servers on Kubernetes.

-> Thundernetes is a project still in development, feel free to try it and let us know of any [feedback](#feedback---community)!

 ## ℹ️ Description

 Thundernetes is a project originating from the [Azure PlayFab Multiplayer Servers (MPS)](https://docs.microsoft.com/gaming/playfab/features/multiplayer/servers/) team and other teams in Azure/XBOX that enables you to run both Windows and Linux game servers on your Kubernetes cluster.
 Thundernetes can be useful in the following scenarios: